wentylz/workout_app/README.md

 Workout application that allows to track breaks between exercises, and showing current exercise.

-I made it to track my exercises routine with only few buttons, to not disturb me during weight lifting.
+I made it to track my exercises routine with only few buttons, so it won't disturb me during weight lifting.